 “Today we are excited to once again take orders of Zen Magnets for immediate production,” the statement reads.
 “We are so grateful for the community support and encouragement we’ve received that makes our stand possible.”

-In that statement, they also paid notice to what they named, “Battle 3,” or the commission’s 2015 suit against them for continuing to sell the recalled magnets — which, of course, Zen Magnets lost.
+In that statement, they also paid notice to what they named, “Battle 3,” or the commission’s 2015 suit against them for continuing to sell recalled magnets from a competitor who had settled — which Zen Magnets ultimately lost.